Prussian Union of Churches: Abolition of religious autonomy

-On 11 July German-Christian and intimidated non-such representatives of all the 28 Protestant church bodies in Germany declared the German Evangelical Church Confederation to be dissolved and the German Evangelical Church to be founded.
+On 11 July German-Christian and intimidated other representatives of all the 28 Protestant church bodies in Germany declared the German Evangelical Church Confederation to be dissolved and the German Evangelical Church to be founded.
 On 14 July Hesse, Kapler and Marahrens presented the newly developed constitution of the German Evangelical Church, which the Nazi government declared to be valid.
 The same day Adolf Hitler discretionarily decreed an unconstitutional premature re-election of all presbyters and synodals in all 28 church bodies for 23 July.

 The new synods of the 28 Protestant churches were to declare their dissolution as separate church bodies.
 Representatives of all 28 Protestant churches were to attend the newly created National Synod to confirm Müller as Reich's Bishop.
 Müller already now regarded himself as leader of that new organisation.
 He established a Spiritual Ministerium (Geistliches Ministerium, seated in Berlin, Marchstraße # 2 in the former premises of the German Evangelical Church Confederation), being the executive body, consisting of four persons, who were not to be elected, but whom he appointed himself.